 Building wealth isn’t rocket science, but it does take some effort to understand the dos and don’ts that will get you where you want to be.
 As a Certified Financial Planner, I am giving you the list of the top five finance books that I recommend to friends, family, and clients.

-Written in 1926, this book may often get overlooked as a top financial read with some of today’s heavy hitters.
+Written in 1926, this The Richest Man in Babylon may often get overlooked as a top financial read with some of today’s heavy hitters.
 However, it’s a book I recommend hands down to everyone that is seeking to gain financial wisdom.
 It is plain and simple advice set up as common sense stories that will not only enlighten you but keep you entertained as well.
 It’s just a really good book for those that don’t like to read self-help types of literature that tell you to do A, B, and C to get E, F, and G. Without a doubt, it’s a down to earth book chalked full of knowledge that if followed will help you get on the financial track you’ve been looking for.

 These books are all in my personal library and have been read by myself, my family, and my staff many times.
 I do recommend heading over to your local library and checking them out.
 If you prefer to own them (as I do) we have made it easy for you to order… simply click on the book’s image and you will be whisked off to Amazon.com for great deals on them.